ravsau/cloudformation-course/lesson8-tagging/readme.md

+Tagging is a very important aspect in Management and Governance of AWS Accounts of any individual or organization.

+Here are some advantages of tagging your AWS resources:

+1. Organize AWS resources - Filter all resources with a certain tag
+2. Use tags for Cost Allocation - what Application costs the most?
+3. Use tags for automation - opt/in out your ec2 instances to stop in evenings/weekends
+4. Use tags for Access Control - Restrict EC2 API calls in resources tagged as Production

+I got these four advantages from an AWS Documentation page.
+Click [here](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) to read more.

+Now we have established that tagging is useful.
+Let's look at how Cloudformation allows `Tag Inheritance` to simplify tagging of resources in a stack.

-In addition to any tags you define, AWS CloudFormation automatically creates the following stack\-level tags with the prefix ```aws:``` :
+In addition to any tags you define for an individual resource, AWS CloudFormation automatically creates the following stack\-level tags with the prefix `aws:` :

-+ `aws:cloudformation:logical-id`
+- `aws:cloudformation:logical-id`
-+ `aws:cloudformation:stack-id`
+- `aws:cloudformation:stack-id`
-+ `aws:cloudformation:stack-name`
+- `aws:cloudformation:stack-name`

-The `aws:` prefix is reserved for AWS use\.
-This prefix is case\-insensitive\.
-If you use this prefix in the `Key` or `Value` property, you cannot update or delete the tag\.
-Tags with this prefix don't count toward the number of tags per resource\.

 **All stack\-level tags, including automatically created tags, are propagated to resources that AWS CloudFormation supports\.**

 Currently, tags are not propagated to Amazon EBS volumes that are created from block device mappings\.

 Reference:
 https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html

+This feature makes tagging all your resources extremely simple when using Cloudformation to provision resources.
+Apply tags once at the stack level and all the tags propogate to the supported Stack resources.

+Let's test this out!

-### Lab Template( Also available as a seperate file on this folder).
+### Lab Template( Also available as a seperate file on [this folder](https://github.com/ravsau/cloudformation-course/tree/master/lesson8-tagging)).
 This will only work in the US-east-1 regino due to hardcoded AMI value

 ```
 ---